ChrisBrooksbank/autoCardboard/README.md

 * End gamestate is returned as JSON.
 * MQTT messages are broadcast during play e.g. if realtime display of moves is required.

-The *Bot Library* provides helper methods.
+The *Bot Library* provides helper methods that can be used when writing bots, to reduce the amount of code to write.
 Designed to be a toolkit for developers tweaking the existing bots, or building new ones. e.g. the Pandemic bot library provides shortest path analysis for optimal routes between any two Pandemic cities, using Dijkstra's algorithm.

 MQTT messaging is used as a way for interested code to monitor game progress in realtime.